 Carl J. Hosticka, planning, public policy and management

 David Hulse, landscape architecture

-James E. Hutchison, chemistry
+James E. Hutchison, chemistry and biochemistry

 Renee A. Irvin, planning, public policy and management